buildbot/buildbot/master/docs/manual/cfg-www.rst

     This directory will be parsed for custom angularJS templates to replace the one of the original website templates. if the directory string is relative, it will be joined to the master's basedir.
     Either ``*.jade`` files or ``*.html`` files can be used, and will be used to override ``views/<filename>.html`` templates in the angularjs templateCache.
-    Unlike with the regular nodejs based angularjs build system, python only jade interpreter is used to parse the jade templates.
+    Unlike with the regular nodejs based angularjs build system, Python only jade interpreter is used to parse the jade templates.
     ``pip install pyjade`` is be required to use jade templates.
     You can also override plugin's directives, but they have to be in another directory.